hazelcast/fraud-detection-onnx/README.md

 * Some sample Transaction data (in csv files) for testing purposes

 This image will run on ARM devices, like an Apple M1-powered device, via emulation.
-However, the performance and stability is negatively impacted when running in emulation mode
+However, the performance and stability are negatively impacted when running in emulation mode

 ## The  Fraud Analytics Dashboard
 This docker image bundles a custom Streamlit app that connects automatically to the `hazelcast-onnx` container.